bl1231/bilbomd-ui/README.md

     "lint": "eslint src --ext ts,tsx --report-unused-disable-directives --max-warnings 0", "preview": "vite preview",
     "optimize": "vite optimize"
+  }
 ```

 ### `npm run dev`

-Runs the app in the development mode, and will serve on port 3003.\
+Runs the app in the development mode, and will serve on port 3002.\

-Open [http://localhost:3003](http://localhost:3003) to view it in the browser.
+Open [http://localhost:3002](http://localhost:3002) to view the developemnt instance in the browser.

-The page will automagically refresh if you make edits.\
-You will also see any lint errors in the console.
+The page will automagically refresh if you make edits.
+You will also see any linting errors in the console.

 ### `npm run build`